reactjs/react.dev/beta/src/content/learn/extracting-state-logic-into-a-reducer.md

 ### Step 3: Use the reducer from your component {/*step-3-use-the-reducer-from-your-component*/}

 Finally, you need to hook up the `tasksReducer` to your component.
-Make sure to import the `useReducer` Hook from React:
+Import the `useReducer` Hook from React:

 ```js
 import {useReducer} from 'react';